-This privacy notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This privacy statement sets out the basis on which we process any personal data we collect from you, or that you provide to us, including that of your employees, customers and representatives.
 It also explains what rights you have in relation to the personal data we hold about you.

 This means we are responsible for deciding how we use the personal data we collect about you and ensuring that it is at all times processed in accordance with Data Protection Law.
 You can contact us using the details set out in the final section of this privacy notice below.

-Information you give us: You may give us information about you (and/or third parties who you are acting on behalf of, for example, if you are booking flights on behalf of passengers or booking a training course for your staff, or providing information on a victim of a disaster or their family members) by corresponding with us by phone, e-mail or otherwise (including in person), filling in forms on our website, at an assistance centre and/or as part of the response to an incident, or using any of our Apps.
+Information you give us: You may give us information about you and/or third parties who you are acting on behalf of, (for example, if you are booking flights on behalf of passengers or booking a training course for your staff, or providing information on a victim of a disaster or their family members) by corresponding with us by phone, e-mail or otherwise (including in-person), filling in forms on our website, at an assistance centre and/or as part of the response to an incident, or using any of our Apps.
 This includes information you provide when you: (i) make an enquiry about any of our services or products or carry out a search of our website; (ii) purchase services or products from us (either for yourself and/or on behalf of third parties); (iii) register for our newsletters and other electronic and postal communications; (iv) respond to a job vacancy notice or email a CV to us; and (v) report a problem with our website.
-The information you give us may include your (or a third party’s) personal data, including, but not limited to the following:
+The information you give us may include your own (or a third party’s) personal data, including, but not limited to the following:

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
-If you are providing personal data to us about someone else, for example passengers for whom you are arranging flights with us, family members and/or next of kin or your employees’ training records, you must have their prior permission to do this and make them aware of this privacy notice.
+If you are providing personal data to us about someone else, for example passengers for whom you are arranging flights with us, family members and/or next of kin or your employees’ training records, you must have their prior permission to do this and make them aware of this privacy statement.